 Students used to need cell phones to access the internet for school resources.
 Sometimes there were not enough calculators in the classroom to go around, and “instead we’d go to our phones to use a scientific calculator or graphic calculator,” said DeMarre.
 However, since the district started its Chromebook program for all middle and high school students, the need for phones in class has become obsolete.

-In September, DeMarre purchased a “Phone Home” for her classroom, essentially a safe with slots for 33 phones.
-DeMarre collects phones at the start of class to take attendance and then locks the phones in the box for the remainder of class.
-DeMarre purchased the phone home to avoid wasting time confiscating phones and to focus on teaching.
-The phone home eliminates the distraction: “It’s in the box.
+In September, DeMarre purchased a “Phone Home” for her classroom, a safe with slots for 33 phones.
+DeMarre collects phones at the start of class to take attendance and locks the phones in the box for the remainder of class.
+She purchased the phone home to avoid wasting time confiscating phones and to focus on teaching.
+The phone home eliminates the distraction.
+“It’s in the box.
 No one has to worry about it,” said DeMarre.

-As for the students, who the policy affects most, many seem relatively neutral about the policy.
-Senior Owen Chan said the policy hasn’t impacted his ability to focus in class.
-Since he takes advanced coursework, he already had to avoid the cell phone distraction to keep up.
+As for the students, who the policy affects most, many seem neutral about the policy.
+Senior Owen Chan already had to avoid the cell phone distraction to keep up with his advanced coursework.

-The policy gives teachers a little more leverage to help struggling students focus in the classroom.
-Whereas before the policy rules were set by each teacher, the schoolwide policy gives students and teachers a predictable and clear set of expectations.
+The policy gives teachers more leverage to help struggling students focus in the classroom.
+While before the rules were set by each teacher, the schoolwide policy gives students and teachers a clear set of expectations.

 “You need to have some form of a rule,” said Kurczewski.
 “It’s not [necessary] for every kid, just for some kids who need that structure.”